hage1005/wi21-cse110-lab4/part1/part1.md

 	f. true, Boolean(2) becomes true, and true === true since they are the same type and have the same value.

-16. '==' first do typecheck.
-Two sides are converted to number if type mismatch.
+16. '==' first convert two sides to number if their types mismatch.
 After type conversion, it returns true if two sides have the same value, false otherwise.
 '===' will return false immediately if two sides are of different types, otherwise it checks if two sides have the same value.

 17. "How are you", becuase (2 == true) is false becuase true will be converted to 1, and 2 == 1 is false.
 The next statement (2) is true because 2 will be converetd to true.
 Thus the else if is executed.